Ryan Jeffers Player Props: Twins vs. Phillies

 Ryan Jeffers At The Plate

-- Jeffers has 11 doubles, a triple, nine home runs and 22 walks while hitting .285.
+- Jeffers is batting .284 with 11 doubles, a triple, nine home runs and 22 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.